Mtang000/100-Days-of-AI-Engineering./README.md

 Day 19 - The Query, Key, Value Engine.
 The model instead of reading a sentence one word at a time, it looks at the entire sentence at once and mathematically compares every word to every other word, allowing it to understand context by assigning importance weights to those values.
 Weak point :
   It uses a tiny, dictionary of four words and does not actually "learn" from data, so it cannot understand any sentences outside of its pre-defined.

+*Day 20 - Transformer block.
+The model uses Residual Connections and Layer Normalization to keep the math stable, allowing data to flow through safely without degrading.
+Weak point :
+  This code has no concept of word order, so there can be misunderstanding quite often.